Last Updated on

 Why Develop Self Awareness?

 As you develop self awareness you are able to make changes in the thoughts and interpretations you make in your mind.
 Changing the interpretations in your mind allows you to change your emotions.
 Self awareness is one of the attributes of Emotional Intelligence and an important factor in achieving success.
+Studies have shown a high degree of self awareness in successful CEO’s.

 Self awareness is the first step in creating what you want and mastering your life.
 Where you focus your attention, your emotions, reactions, personality and behavior determine where you go in life.
 Having self awareness allows you to see where your thoughts and emotions are taking you.
 It also allows you to take control of your emotions, behavior, and personality so you can make changes you want.
 Until you are aware in the moment of your thoughts, emotions, words, and behavior, you will have difficulty making changes in the direction of your life.